 When it comes to issues with chargers or batteries, one of the number one issues is a defect on one side or the other.
-The types of defects are wide ranging.
-If you have one, it could be anything from a dirty or rusty contact to poor voltage from the outlet to plain old damaged equipment.
+The types of defects are wide-ranging.
+If you have one, it could be anything from a dirty or rusty contact to the poor voltage from the outlet to plain old damaged equipment.

 But you’re not worried about what the defect might be, right now.
 You just want to know if the charger will let you know if there’s a defect in the first place, right?

-Using the manual cited so far, a defect will be indicated by the fact there’s no LEDs illuminated.
+Using the manual cited so far, a defect will be indicated by the fact there are no LEDs illuminated.

 Because the charger will not charge a defective battery pack.
 If the battery pack is bad, there will be no flashing RED light on model DCB115 (or models DCB107, 112, 113, or 118).
 There will also be no solid RED light.